NHSDigital/bcss-playwright/utils/oracle/TEMP_subject_selection_query_builder.md

 - [ ] Add additional match case in `_add_variable_selection_criteria`.
 This is almost a direct copy of `addVariableSelectionCriteria` in the Selenium framework.
 - [ ] Add any additional methods that are required by this utility: `_add_criteria_.....`.
-- [ ] Create any new classes needed in the classes folder
+- [ ] Create any new classes needed in the classes folder.

 ### General